itsays-zqc/my-website/docs/tutorial/4Source.md

 ④ Bandwidth: Used to set the “FWHM” frequency width of the time-domain pulse.

-5) ave to Waveform List: This field is used to save user defined waveforms.
+5) Save to Waveform List: This field is used to save user defined waveforms.

 ## 2 Gaussian source